Frequently Asked Questions

 Discussing your feelings about what happened during your marriage can be part of the mediation process, but mediation is not counseling.
 The mediator will guide you through the process in a way that helps you end the marriage with your children’s best interests in mind and a fair financial settlement for both parties.
 It does not have to mean you and your ex-spouse have to be best friends.
 But don’t underestimate the damage that can be done both to the adults and the children if a contested divorce becomes truly bitter.

-As an attorney, I can prepare the paperwork that accomplishes the agreement reached in mediation.
+As an attorney, Ms. Mohiuddin can prepare the paperwork that accomplishes the agreement reached in mediation.
 Generally I prepare the Judgment (the document that ultimately dissolves the marriage).
-I can assist clients with resources to prepare all the documents to finalize the divorce.
+Ms. Mohiuddin can prepare and file all the documents to finalize the divorce; neither participant has to go to court

-As an attorney with eleven years of domestic relations experience, I can mediate custody, parenting time and support issues between unmarried parents.
-I can also mediate property issues in domestic partnership cases.
+As an attorney with over twenty years of domestic relations experience, Ms. Mohiuddin can mediate custody, parenting time and support issues between unmarried parents.
+Ms. Mohiuddin can also mediate property issues in domestic partnership cases.

 My ex-spouse and I were divorced a long time ago, but now I want to revisit the custody or parenting time issues.
 Can those issues be resolved through mediation?